quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

   needs to reach consensus or not.
 - We will need functionality to detect non-ancient transactions that need to reach consensus.
 This should be part of the event creation module.
+- The event creator module should be updated with information about consensus transactions that do not have a boundary round after them.
+This will be used to determine if the network can quiesce or not.
+This information needs to be sent from the transaction handler to the event creator module.
 - The event creator should stop creating events if there are no transactions that need to reach consensus, unless there are pending transactions, or there is less than 1 minute before the freeze time according to the wall-clock.
 - The event creator should update the platform status to `QUIESCED` when appropriate.